immuni-app/immuni-documentation/Technology.md

 This section discusses the iOS-specific aspects of the App.

-The iOS App will be available for devices running iOS 13.
+The iOS App is available for devices running iOS 13.
 However, iOS 13.5 is required for the A/G Framework to work and, therefore, Immuni’s core flow to function properly.
 To date, Apple has not announced the intention to release it for earlier iOS versions.
-Hence, the iOS App will prevent the user from completing the onboarding if they have not updated to iOS 13.5.
+Hence, the iOS App prevents the user from completing the onboarding if they have not updated to iOS 13.5.

 #### iOS App technologies